Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • numbness of the face.
 This sign of transient ischemia is very important for subsequent diagnosis.

 Transient cerebral ischemia is very dangerous, as it can lead to irreversible changes in the organ.
-Therefore, it is necessary to hospitalize the patient as soon as possible so that the doctors provide him with qualified assistance.
-Transient ischemia is treated only in an inpatient setting, so that doctors can constantly monitor the general condition of the patient and prevent the progression of complications.
+Therefore, it is necessary to hospitalize the patient as soon as possible so that doctors can provide him with qualified care.
+Transient ischemia is treated only in inpatient conditions so that doctors can constantly monitor general state patient and prevent progression of complications.

-It should be noted that transient ischemic brain disease is a rather unpredictable condition.
-The manifested neurological symptoms may completely disappear even before the patient is taken to the hospital.
+It is worth noting that transient ischemic cerebral disease is a rather unpredictable condition.
+Significant neurological symptoms may completely disappear before the patient is taken to the hospital.

-Intestinal ischemia manifests itself as the appearance of a strong pain syndrome localized in the navel region, as well as in the upper right abdomen.
-Intestinal motility increases, and the patient has frequent urge to defecate.
-At the first stages of the progression of intestinal ischemia, the following symptoms are observed:
+Intestinal ischemia manifests itself by the appearance of severe pain localized in the navel area, as well as in the upper right part of the abdomen.
+Intestinal motility increases, and the patient experiences a frequent urge to defecate.
+During the first stages of progression of intestinal ischemia, the following symptoms are observed:

 • nausea and vomiting;

-• streaks of blood appear in the excreted excrement.
+• streaks of blood appear in the excrement.

-Body temperature during the first stage of intestinal ischemia is within normal limits.
+Body temperature at the first stage of intestinal ischemia is within normal limits.
 As the disease develops, the following is observed:

 • hypovolemia;